adrian-lorenzo/faceBool/README.md

 ## Summary

-This is a class project of the [ULPGC](https://www.ulpgc.es/) for the subject *Creating User Interfaces*, which consists of the design of a prototype of multimodal interaction based on the detection of the presence of people.
-In our case, we have taken advantage of artificial intelligence face detection and microphone sound detection to create a platform game.
+This is the final project of the _Creating User Interfaces_ subject of the Computer Engineering degree at [ULPGC](https://www.ulpgc.es/), which consists of the implementation of a prototype that integrates multimodal interaction based on the detection of people presence.

+In our case, we have taken advantage of artificial intelligence based face detection and microphone sound detection to create a platform game.

-This videogame proposes a series of levels divided by stages, in which the user will have to move the ball making it advance from stage to stage, using a new platform created from the position and the inclination of his head, taking as main reference his eyes, nose and ears.
+This videogame proposes a series of levels divided by stages, in which the user will have to move the ball making it move forward stage to stage, using a new platform created from the position and the inclination of his head, taking as main reference his eyes, nose and ears.

 ## Demo 🎮